At what age should children begin orthodontic treatment?

 Your braces consist of brackets which are bonded to your teeth and arch wires that run between the brackets, exerting a gentle and continuous pressure on the teeth, guiding teeth into their proper positions.
 Elastics may be used as well to help the upper teeth align correctly with the lower teeth.

-Woodcreek Dental Care offers speed brackets to reduce the amount of time you need to wear braces.
+Woodcreek Dental Care in Calgary offers speed brackets to reduce the amount of time you need to wear braces.
 With visits every 6 weeks to ensure the progress of treatment, you can expect to wear speed braces for an average of 24 months.

 Are there alternatives to the “metal mouth” look?

 Depending on the kind of correction needed, we may be able to fit you with ceramic braces which can be the colour of your teeth.
-Dr. Hartley and the staff of Woodcreek Dental Care will be happy to discuss the options with you.
+Dr. Hartley and the staff of Woodcreek Dental Care in Calgary will be happy to discuss the options with you.

 What should you do to keep your teeth and gums healthy while wearing braces?